 The monuments and memorials in this park honor American forefathers and heroes who paid the ultimate sacrifice in service to this country.
 From the “I Have a Dream” speech to the AIDS Quilt, the Mall is the national stage where movements and celebrations take place, where people gather to have their voices heard.

 But the National Mall is much more than a lesson in history through memorials made of stone.
 East of the Washington Monument lies world-class museums with something for everyone, including the Smithsonian National Museum of African American History and Culture, the newest addition the Mall’s impressive lineup of museums.

-Pause for remembrance and learn about the fragility of freedom at the United States Holocaust Memorial Museum, interpret the meaning of original Da Vinci and Van Gogh works at the National Gallery of Art, soar into the stratosphere at the National Air and Space Museum or pick your own adventure from the many other Smithsonian Institution Museums.
+Pause for remembrance and learn about the fragility of freedom at the United States Holocaust Memorial Museum, interpret the meaning of original Da Vinci and Van Gogh works at the National Gallery of Art or pick your own adventure from the many Smithsonian Institution Museums.

 Wander along the wide, pedestrian-friendly, tree-lined boulevards and take in the history and scenery of America’s front yard, or admire the scenery during the comfort of a Big Bus Tour.
 There’s always something to see and do, as the Mall plays host to events of all sizes almost every week.

 Boutique hotels, family-friendly hotels, budget-friendly hotels - whatever you're looking for, you'll find it.
 Explore the hotel options waiting for your arrival.

 If there’s a DC neighborhood that’s a must-see, this is it.
 The Lincoln Memorial, the Washington Monument, the World War II and Vietnam Veterans memorials – there’s always something new to appreciate at these timeless places.

 Through the African American Lens: Afrofuturism: The Origin Story A Smithsonian Channel Documentary